 Gatwick Airport Ltd and NATS recently consulted on significant changes to the airspace above and around Gatwick Airport as part of the London Airspace Change programme.

 Airspace above the south of England is some of the busiest in the world.
 The consultation was the first stage in a wider programme of proposed changes to deliver the UK’s Future Airspace Strategy (FAS), which will be legally required to come into effect in 2020.
 Gatwick is the first major airport to consult on all levels of its airspace and all other airports will be required to follow suit.

 The consultation closed on the 21 January 2014 and since this time we have been analysing all the feedback received, using it to develop revised arrival and departure routes.
 In line with guidance from the Civil Aviation Authority, we are required to consult again on any impacts resulting from the proposed route development that were not considered as part of the original consultation.

-On the 23 May 2014 we launched a Gatwick led phase 2 of the consultation where we are engaging with communities affected by impacts not consulted on as part of phase 1 of this consultation.
+On the 23 May 2014 we launched a Gatwick led phase two of the consultation where we are engaging with communities affected by impacts not consulted on as part of phase one of this consultation.
 These impacts include: changes in noise contours; changes to or new noise preferential routes; and rotating respite options.

-The consultation will run for 12 weeks and we are looking for feedback on the following design options:
+The consultation ran for 12 weeks and we gathered feedback on the following design options: